GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

    $ caldb add ./calibrations/processed_dark/S20150609S0022_dark.fits

-Note that the name of the master dark file can be different for you.
+Note that the prefix name of the master dark file can be different for you.

 .. _create_bpm_files: